madetech/blog/continuous_delivery_ebook/08_keeping_a_clear_path_to_production.md

 (another problem for another time) a flickering test can really slow you down.

 The cure to flickering tests is to either resolve their flickering nature as soon as you notice them or delete them.
-No test is better than a flickering test in their ability to demoralise your engineers.
+Removing the test is better than having it flicker due to its ability to demoralise your engineers.

 ## Work In Progress